Royal College of Nursing Representing nurses and nursing, promoting excellence in practice, shaping health policies

 RCN Suffolk branch

-Our branch includes members at major NHS trusts covering the West Suffolk Hospital in Bury St Edmunds and Ipswich Hospital, as well as independent sector providers and care homes.
+Our branch includes members at major NHS trusts covering the West Suffolk Hospital in Bury St Edmunds and Ipswich Hospital.
+It also includes members at NHS mental health and community trusts, independent sector providers and care homes.

 Getting involved in our branch means more than attending meetings.
 Whether you’re organising for better conditions, supporting a colleague or pushing for systemic change, your involvement helps turn shared concerns into collective action.